Samsung/tizen-docs/docs/application/dotnet/guides/notification/noti.md

 ```

 <a name="accessory"></a>
-## Setting Accessory Options
+## Set accessory options

-You can set accessory options for a notification to control how the device sound, vibration, and LED react to the notification being activated.
+You can set accessory options for a notification to control how the device's sound, vibration, and LED react to the notification being activated.
 Any options you do not set use the default values instead.

-To set accessory options:
+To set accessory options, follow the steps below:

 1. Create an accessory set for the notification as a new instance of the [Tizen.Applications.Notifications.Notification.AccessorySet](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Notifications.Notification.AccessorySet.html) class: